 REVIEW AND REPORTING

-1. This document shall be reviewed as part of the bi-annual review and reporting process, following each regular session of the Nevada Legislature.
-The Board of Trustees shall receive notification of any required changes to the policy as well as an audit of the accompanying governing documents.
+1. This document shall be reviewed as part of the regular review and reporting process.
+The Board shall receive notification of any proposed or required changes to the policy.